FredAtLandMetrics/django-fissile/README.md

 def my_view():
     return JsonResponse(serialized_lkp_thing('this'))

-urlpatterns = [
-    path('myview', my_view, name='my_view')
-]
-fissile.append_urls(urlpatterns, [serialized_lkp_thing.to_path()])
 ```

 ## Feedback
 The goal of this project is to grease the righteous path.
-It’s like olympic curling
+It’s like the broom guys
-except for software architecture.
+ in olympic curling except it’s for software architecture.

 I’m still planning out how I want it to work.
-If you have anything interesting to say
+If you have anything interesting to
- about all this, my email address is fred@frameworklabs.us and I’d love to hear it.
+say about all this, my email address is fred@frameworklabs.us and I’d love to hear
+it.